Concordia Lutheran High School (Indiana): Athletics

-Arts
+Fine Arts

 The Concordia Lutheran High School Marching Cadets received first place at the Indiana State School Music Association (ISSMA) Class C State Finals in 2013.

-Concordia Lutheran High School is home to five total choirs: Women's Chorus (for freshmen women), Men's Chorus (for freshmen men), Bella Voce (for freshmen and sophomore women), A Capella (for sophomore through senior men and women), and the Maroon Standard also known as the Chamber Choir (students auditioned out of the bigger A Capella Choir).
+Concordia Lutheran High School is home to five total choirs: Women's Chorus (beginning choir for women), Men's Chorus (beginning choir for men), Bella Voce (intermediate choir for women), A Cappella (advanced choir for sophomore through senior men and women), and the Maroon Standard also known as the Chamber Choir (students auditioned out of the bigger A Capella Choir).
+A Cappella is the largest choir at Concordia and tours the country yearly.
+The Maroon Standard won the Jazz ISSMA State Finals win in 2022 and the A Cappella choir placed 3rd at the ISSMA Mixed Choir State Finals in 2023.